EEC-Developers/framework/Hash/readme.md

 #### hash_base -- abstract parent object for submodules

-* init_base -- abstract constructor
+* init_base -- base constructor
+* rehash -- alternate constructor that migrates hash table data to a different size hash table
 * hash_function -- abstract method for hashing
 * find -- hash lookup method that returns NIL if not found
 * add -- adds a hash link to the table